awsdocs/aws-proton-administrator-guide/doc_source/ag-infrastructure-tmp-files.md

-# Infrastructure template files<a name="ag-infrastructure-tmp-files"></a>
+# AWS Proton infrastructure as code files<a name="ag-infrastructure-tmp-files"></a>

-The primary components of the template bundle are infrastructure template files or configuration files that define the infrastructure resources and properties that you want to provision\.
-AWS CloudFormation and other infrastructure\-as\-code engines use these types of files to provision infrastructure resources\.
+The primary components of the template bundle are *infrastructure as code \(IaC\) YAML files* that define the infrastructure resources and properties that you want to provision\.
+AWS CloudFormation and other infrastructure as code engines use these types of files to provision infrastructure resources\.

-## Start with established infrastructure\-as\-code templates<a name="iac-tmp-files"></a>

-To familiarize yourself with established infrastructure\-as\-code template files, examine the following example CloudFormation templates\.
-CloudFormation can use these templates to create two different CloudFormation stacks\.
+AWS Proton currently supports CloudFormation IaC files\.
 To learn more about CloudFormation, see [What is AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) in *the AWS CloudFormation User Guide*\.

+## Start with your own existing infrastructure as code files<a name="iac-tmp-files"></a>

+You can build template bundles by adapting *your own existing* infrastructure as code \(IaC\) files for use with AWS Proton\.

+The following AWS CloudFormation examples, [Example 1](#ag-env-cfn-example), and [Example 2](#ag-svc-cfn-example), represent *your own existing* CloudFormation IaC files\.
+CloudFormation can use these files to create two different CloudFormation stacks\.

-The first example template is configured to provision infrastructure to be shared among container applications\.
-In this example, customization parameters are added so that you can use the same infrastructure template file to create multiple sets of provisioned infrastructure\.
+In [Example 1](#ag-env-cfn-example), the CloudFormation IaC file is configured to provision infrastructure to be shared among container applications\.
+In this example, input parameters are added so that you can use the same IaC file to create multiple sets of provisioned infrastructure\.
 Each set can have different names along with a different set of VPC and subnet CIDR values\.
-As either administrator or a developer, you provide values for these parameters when you use the template file to provision infrastructure resources with CloudFormation\.
-For your convenience, these customization parameters are marked with comments and referenced multiple times in the example\.
-Resource\-based *output* parameters are defined at the end of the template\.
-They can be referenced in other CloudFormation templates\.
+As either administrator or a developer, you provide values for these parameters when you use an IaC file to provision infrastructure resources with CloudFormation\.
+For your convenience, these input parameters are marked with comments and referenced multiple times in the example\.
+The *outputs* are defined at the end of the template\.
+They can be referenced in other CloudFormation IaC files\.

-The second example template is configured to deploy an application to the infrastructure that's provisioned from the first example template\.
-The parameters are also commented for your convenience\.
+In [Example 2](#ag-svc-cfn-example), the CloudFormation IaC file is configured to deploy an application to the infrastructure that's provisioned from *Example 1*\.
+The parameters are commented for your convenience\.

-## Example 1: CloudFormation template<a name="ag-env-cfn-example"></a>
+## Example 1: CloudFormation IaC file<a name="ag-env-cfn-example"></a>

 ```
 AWSTemplateFormatVersion: '2010-09-09'
 Description: AWS Fargate cluster running containers in a public subnet.
 Only supports
              public facing load balancer, and public service discovery namespaces.
-Parameters:  # customization parameters
+Parameters:
-   VpcCIDR:  # customization parameter
+   VpcCIDR:       # input parameter
         Description: CIDR for VPC
         Type: String
         Default: "10.0.0.0/16"
-   SubnetOneCIDR: # customization parameter
+   SubnetOneCIDR: # input parameter
         Description: CIDR for SubnetOne
         Type: String
         Default: "10.0.0.0/24"
-   SubnetTwoCIDR: # customization parameters
+   SubnetTwoCIDR: # input parameters
         Description: CIDR for SubnetTwo
         Type: String
         Default: "10.0.1.0/24"